getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 Follow the below steps in order to configure Okta so that it passes the `RedashGroups` attribute:

-1. Goto your OKTA application inside control panel and add **RedashGroups** in SAML settings where you have previously added FirstName and LastName and then save your changes:
+1. To your Okta control panel, add **RedashGroups** in SAML settings where you have previously added FirstName and LastName and then save your changes:

 | Name         | Value                |
 | ------------ | -------------------- |